 A project management tool makes it easy to break down projects into smaller, measurable chunks and assign them to individual team members.
 You can attach all necessary assets to the project brief inside your tool, add a deadline, and even discuss the project in the platform — perfect for remote performance management.
 Targets and KPIs for each deliverable should be clear so everyone knows what they’re working towards.

 With so many resources out there, you can find something that fits almost any workflow.
-Tools like Wrike, Asana, Trello, Monday, or Airtable have their pros and cons, so choose one that works for your group.
+Tools like Wrike, Asana, Trello, Monday, or Airtable have their pros and cons, so choose one that most benefits your group.

 How your employees feel about work – and you – affects their productivity.
 When someone feels they’re part of a team that cares about them, they’re more likely to work together towards common goals.